PrestaShop vs Shopify: Compare E-commerce Platforms

 Order management and shipping

-With one click, you can fulfill multiple orders on both PrestaShop and Shopify.
-From the backend, you can set up automated store emails, connect to fulfillment centers and dropshipping apps, and configure shipping methods, services, costs, taxes, etc. depending on location.
+You can fulfill multiple orders on both PrestaShop and Shopify with one click.
+From the backend, you can set up automated store emails, connect to fulfillment centers and dropshipping apps, and configure shipping methods, services, costs, taxes, etc., depending on location.

-Your customers can buy as a guest or create an account at checkout.
+Your customers can buy as guests or create an account at checkout.
 This often makes processing refunds and targeting communications easier.
 You can also set up automated store emails to confirm orders for customers with and without accounts.

 SEO and marketing

-Once you’ve got the right tools, both platforms have abandoned cart email capabilities, social media connectivity, and the capabilities to personalize the customer experience.
+Once you’ve got the right tools, both platforms have abandoned cart email capabilities, social media connectivity, and features to personalize the customer experience.
 For example, you might want to set up a loyalty program, offer discounts, and enable product reviews.

-Shopify connects with other online marketplaces too, so you can sell directly through the likes of Facebook, for example.
-To make sure your marketing is working, you can generate reports and connect to Google Analytics with both platforms.
+Shopify connects with other online marketplaces, so you can sell directly through Facebook or Instagram, for example.
+You can generate reports and connect to Google Analytics with both platforms, to track your marketing performance.

 Themes and customization

 Many businesses choose PrestaShop for its customization possibilities.
-As mentioned, it’s an open-source e-commerce platform so if you’re a developer or you have the budget to hire one, you can use PrestaShop’s base PHP to make your e-commerce site as unique as your business.
+As mentioned, it’s an open-source e-commerce platform, so if you’re a developer or have the budget to hire one, you can use PrestaShop’s base PHP to make your e-commerce site as unique as your business.

-If you’d like some ideas, PrestaShop offers thousands of free and paid-for templates and themes, which are specially designed for different industries.
+If you’d like some ideas, PrestaShop offers thousands of free and paid-for templates and themes, specially designed for different industries.
 You can filter your search results by template style and/or business sector.

 Shopify doesn’t allow you to customize its core platform, but that doesn’t mean it’s not customizable.
 It has 70 professional-looking themes to choose from, created by world-renowned designers.
-Every design is mobile responsive, making it easy to create a sophisticated store for all devices.
+Every design is mobile responsive, makes creating a sophisticated store for all devices easy.

 In fact, you can customize almost every aspect of your website with Shopify and compatibility isn’t an issue.
 Plus, if you have some coding knowledge, you can adjust most elements to your liking by editing the theme code with HTML and CSS.